sbtah/dark-search/README.md

-# Dark Search.
+# Dark Search
 ## Q: what is it?: An async Tor domain search service.

 Welcome to the Dark Search!

-This is a python-asyncio crawler service/project.
-Built with Django and Celery and asyncio.
-It allows users to search for Tor domains while providing information and statistics about them.
+This is a python based crawler service.
+Project was built with Django, Celery and asyncio.
+Its main purpose is to search for Tor domains while providing information and statistics about them.
-Current focus is to find and identify domains with content related to: Hacking, data bases, selling credentials etc.
+Current focus is to find and identify domains with content related to: hacking, ransomware, data bases, leaked credentials etc.

 ## Features